 A database of mammalian taxonomy to be used as a convenient on-line reference for identifying or verifying recognized scientific names for taxonomic research.

-A site aiming to enable users to identify crickets, katydids, and cicadas from America north of Mexico, and to attract amateur and professional biologists to the study of singing insects and to provide helpful information and access to literature.
+A site aiming to enable users to identify crickets, katydids, and cicadas from America north of Mexico, to attract amateur and professional biologists to the study of singing insects, and to provide helpful information and access to literature.

 A collaborative effort of biologists and nature enthusiasts from around the world, the Tree of Life Web Project gives information about biodiversity, the characteristics of different groups of organisms, their evolutionary history, and images.